horodylova/jira-receipt/README.md

 🎟️ Jira Receipt

 📄 A Forge-powered app to generate receipt-style summaries of Jira board activity!
 Users can input the board name and username to get a clear and concise report of their work metrics.

 ✨ Features

 📊 Dynamic Metrics:

 Total tasks on the board.
 Tasks assigned to the user.
 Tasks in progress.
 Tasks completed.

+🖋️ Customizable:
-🖋️ Customizable: Works with any Jira board, adapting to its specific columns.
+Works with any Jira board, adapting to its specific columns.

-🚀 Fast and Intuitive: Enter the details, click "Generate," and get your summary instantly.
+🚀 Fast and Intuitive:
+Enter the details, click Generate, and get your summary instantly.

 📦 Getting Started
 ⚙️ Prerequisites
 Ensure you have the following installed: